chinmay4o/student-mentor-dashboard-frontend/README.md

 # student-mentor dashboard
 This project is a interactive dashboard with CRUD operations in MERN\
-In this dashboard you can add students to the databse edit the students details , you can add mentors to the dashboard \
+In this dashboard you can add students to the databse edit the students details , you can add mentors to the database, \
-assign mentors to the students and also can change the assigned mentor to the student.
+Assign mentors to the students and also can Change the assigned mentor to the student.